Preventing Sexual Harassment in the Workplace: Tips for Employers, Business Owners, and Managers

 While sexual harassment trainings can take many forms, interactive trainings—in which an individual engages in dialogue with employees—often are more effective than simply having employees watch a video or complete an online training in which there is no dialogue or interaction.
 Engaging in more in depth training tends to provide employees with a greater understanding of workplace policies and responsibilities concerning sexual harassment.
 An experienced employment attorney or Human Resources professional are both great resources for providing this training.

 - Strive for a Workplace Culture in Which Speaking Out Against Sexual Harassment is the Best Option

 Ultimately, cultural changes at work are extremely important for preventing harassment, and that there is a need for workplaces not only to encourage victims to come forward when they experience sexual harassment, but for those who witness it to come forward as well.

 If you have additional questions about preventing sexual harassment at your workplace, sexual harassment training, or sexual harassment policies, you should discuss those questions with an experienced Florida sexual harassment or Florida employment attorney.
-At Scott Wagner and Associates, P.A., our firm also provides third party neutral workplace investigations across the country.
+At Scott Law Team, our firm also provides third party neutral workplace investigations across the country.
 For more information, please contact the firm at 561-653-0008.